fischtank44/Flight_Engineer/README.md

 ### The model output
 The final output of the model was exported to a text file that included the coefficients, knot locations, and y intercept terms in a form that could be placed into a calculated field in tableau.
-The full text is available here [full text]( )
+The full text is available here [full text](https://github.com/fischtank44/flight_engineer/raw/master/outputs/tableau_format_formula.txt)

+After placing the formula in Tableau the estimation of cycles remaining can calculated from the data as it is being read into the program.
+There is no need for any additional processing or for scripts to be run in order for model estimations to be completed.
+The entirety of this model can me transported in a 6kB text file.

 [Tableau Output](https://public.tableau.com/profile/steven.fischbach#!/vizhome/FlightEngineer-v4_2/CautionsvsBigFormula)